danieldrotos/p12dev/README.md

 ## Develop software

 Create a file with name used in `PRG` parameter and with **.asm** extension and develop your software.
-Use CPU instaructions documented in
+Use CPU instructions documented in

 [pcpu](https://docs.google.com/document/d/1MMJTB6DxL5sSkYoF5do1A1qZC5c4BnU0c9VOwRNeq6Y/edit?usp=sharing)